 This year, we are looking for candidates to fill the following internships:

 As the success of our professional internship program continues to grow, we are more excited than ever to kick off the 2020 program.
-This opportunity is open to graduates, or soon-to-be graduates from a local and nationwide colleges and universities interested in both technical and non-technical roles.
+This opportunity is open to graduates, or soon-to-be graduates from colleges and universities interested in both technical and non-technical roles.